Freiling87/CCU/CCU/Scratchpad.md

 agent.canExplosiveStimulate
 ###			C	Holographic
 Ghostlike, not necessarily gibbable (Use Supernatural for that)
+##		C	Ice Grip
+Player 0-pt trait
+Agent.AgentLateUpdate():
+			if (this.curTileData.ice && !this.onIce && !this.ghost && !this.teleporting)
+Could also do an opposite called Cold Feet
+###			C	Last Stander
+Only spawns once all NPCs without Last Stander or better are neutralized
+###			C	Last Standest
+|| But more
 ###			C	Menace 2 Society
 When neutralized, witnesses Friendly
 ###			C	Menace 3 Society